astearman/Echo-Space-Industries/README.md

 ### Feature Project Requirements On My Site:

-  **1.A navigation menu that collapses into a responsive mobile-friendly menu (such as a “hamburger” menu)**
+  **1. A navigation menu that collapses into a responsive mobile-friendly menu (such as a “hamburger” menu)**

 Responsive mobile-friendly hamburger menu that appears when screen size is less than 769px.